Independence questions in a finite axiom-schematization of first-order logic: Introduction

 Many mathematical theories which are not finitely axiomatizable can nevertheless be axiomatized by a finite number of axiom schemes.
 Examples are classical first-order logic and Zermelo--Fraenkel set theory.
 If one wants to consider these theories as genuinely finitely axiomatized, one has not only to exhibit a finite number of axiom schemes, but also to carry out the proofs at the scheme level rather than at the object level, as is traditionally done.
 This gives rise to interesting questions on the relationship between proofs at these two levels, and in particular the relationship between ``scheme-independence'' and ``object-independence\rlap{.}''

-We present such a finite schematization of classical first-order logic mainly due to Megill~\cite{megill} building on earlier work by Tarski~\cite{tarski}, Kalish--Montague~\cite{km}, and Monk~\cite{monk}.
+We present such a finite axiom-schematization of classical first-order logic mainly due to Megill~\cite{megill} building on earlier work by Tarski~\cite{tarski}, Kalish--Montague~\cite{km}, and Monk~\cite{monk}.
 It has the advantage of requiring only very simple metalogic, in that it does not use the notions of bound and free variables, but only the notions of a variable occurring in a formula and of two variables being distinct.
 It has no notion of proper substitution, but only plain substitution.

-In this article, ``first-order logic'' means classical classical\footnote{One ``classical'' is for ``classical propositional calculus'', as opposed to intuitionistic or minimal propositional calculus, and the other ``classical'' is in opposition to free logic.} one-sorted first-order logic with equality and no terms.
-Before formally defining the required notions, in particular that of scheme, in Section~\ref{sec:formal}\rlap{,}\footnote{Defined terms are written in boldface.} we give the axiom schemes of this system, indicating simply for now that ``$\DV(x, \phi)$'' (resp.\ ``$\DV(x, y)$'') means that in the instances of the corresponding scheme, the variable substituted for $x$ should not occur in the formula substituted for~$\phi$ (resp.\ the variables substituted for $x$ and for $y$ should be distinct).
+In this article, ``first-order logic'' means classical classical\footnote{ One ``classical'' is for ``classical propositional calculus'', as opposed to intuitionistic or minimal propositional calculus, and the other ``classical'' is in opposition to free logic.} one-sorted first-order logic with equality and no terms.
+Before formally defining the required notions, in particular that of scheme, in Section~\ref{sec:formal},\footnote{ Defined terms are written in boldface.} we give the axiom schemes of this system, indicating simply for now that ``$\DV(x, \phi)$'' (resp.\ ``$\DV(x, y)$'') means that in the instances of the corresponding scheme, the variable substituted for~$x$ should not occur in the formula substituted for~$\phi$ (resp.\ the variables substituted for~$x$ and for~$y$ should be distinct).
+As explained below, the symbols ``$\andd$'' and ``$\rimplies$'' are not connectives of the logic and are to be read informally as ``and'' and ``implies''.
+Also, ``\texttt{minimp}'' stands for ``minimal implicational calculus'', as explained below together with the meaning of the other labels.
 We choose a system with more numerous and weaker axiom schemes, which permits the study of several subsystems axiomatizing various well-studied logics.